The mass of the dark matter particle from theory and observations: Introduction

-The analytic expressions we derived for the density profile, and the mass of the dark matter particle also imply that keV dark matter particles always produce cored density profiles while heavy dark matter particles as wimps ($m = 100$ GeV, $ T_d $ = 5 GeV) inevitably produce cusped profiles at scales of 0.03 pc.
-These results are independent of the particle model, vary very little with the statistics of the dark matter particle and are all obtained in the linear framework.

-Analytic methods have been used since some time to derive galaxy properties using the primordial power of the density fluctuations [see for example \cite{hs,pjep}] and using the spherical model \citet{EBa,EBb}.

 The theoretical treatment presented here captures many essential features of dark matter, allowing to determine its nature.

 Our treatment also applies to CDM: if we use the CDM surface density value obtained from CDM simulations \cite{yh}, we determine [sec. \ref{conclu}] a dark matter particle mass in the wimps mass scale (GeV), fully consistent with CDM simulations.

 This paper is organized as follows: Sec.
 2 presents galaxy data and empirical formulas relating basic galaxy parameters; sec.
 3 deals with the phase-space density; sec.
 4 contains our theoretical results for the density profile from the linearized Boltzmann-Vlasov equation.
 In sec.
 5 we derive the DM particle mass and the decoupling temperature from the theoretical and observed galaxy surface density, in sec.
 6 we compute non-universal galaxy properties and in sec.
 7 we derive the profiles for keV scale DM particles and for wimps (cored vs. cusped profiles).
 In sec.
 8 we present our conclusions.